-The Marpac Uno has an internal fan which forces air through small holes to produce the sound.
+The Marpac Uno has an internal fan that forces air through small holes to produce the sound.
 It’s a gentle sound that’s probably better for relaxation than masking external noise.

 The Marpac Rohm has 3 digital sounds rather than a mechanical fan: bright white noise, deep white noise, and ocean surf.
 It’s small and has an internal rechargeable battery, so it’s convenient for travel.